akashacms/plugins-diagrams/README.md

 ### PlantUML diagrams in AkashaCMS projects

-In a document the `<diagrams-plantuml>` is used for rendering a single PlantUML diagram into either PNG or SVG.
+In a document the `<diagrams-plantuml>` tag is used for rendering a single PlantUML diagram into either PNG or SVG.

 The PlantUML document can be used inline